Who we are

 What we have done

-The UNMISS military component, still in its interim operational capability, is embedded in coordination mechanisms at national, state and county levels that contribute towards a secure environment.
-It has enhanced mutual trust between UNMISS and the South Sudanese government and assisted in creating conditions that will enhance the development of the country.
+The UNMISS military component is embedded in coordination mechanisms at national, state and county levels that contribute towards a secure environment.
+It works towards enhancing mutual trust between UNMISS and the South Sudanese government and assists in creating conditions that will enhance the development of the country.

-The military has made efforts to provide a stable and secure environment, thereby facilitating humanitarian access to the population in need.
-In addition, the military has engaged the government in capacity-building of its military institutions and reintegration of various armed groups.
+The military endeavors to provide a stable and secure environment, thereby facilitating humanitarian access to local communities in need.
+Additionally, the military engages with the host government in capacity-building of its military institutions as well as reintegration of various armed groups.